Zerows/fry-code-runner-web/README.md

 docker exec -it postgres bash (To log into postgres container)

-docker exec -it code-fry-app bash (To log into tagging-poc container)
+docker exec -it code-fry-app bash (To log into code-fry-app container)

 docker-compose build (To build new images (run if you made any changes in your dockerfile))